isc-projects/kea/doc/sphinx/kea-messages.rst

     starting new MySQL transaction

-A debug message issued when a new MySQL transaction is being started.
+This debug message is issued when a new MySQL transaction is being started.
 This message is typically not issued when inserting data into a single table because the server doesn't explicitly start transactions in this case.
 This message is issued when data is